zimolzak/psci-resource-proposal/README.md

 2. Who will access the data warehouse and support the team with EHR queries?

-3. Is there a team member who understands clinical data quality/validation?
+3. What is the process for requesting EHR data, running queries, and generating reports?

-4. Identify the process for requesting EHR data, running queries, and generating reports
+4. Is there a team member who understands clinical data quality/validation?

 Each site should decide who within the organization is ultimately going to receive the data, meaning who is going to take action based